peace-partner/peacepartner.app/README.md

 # Peace Partner
-Peace Partner is a platform for connecting refugees in need with individuals, communities, and organizations who want to help.
+Peace Partner is a platform for connecting refugees in need with individuals, communities, and organizations who want to help meet those needs.

 # Background
-We started this project to meet an urgent need for assistance
+We started this project to meet an urgent need for assistance for tens of thousands of Ukrainian civilians fleeing war.

 # Contributing
 Check out our contributing guidelines for ways to offer feedback and contribute.